nychealth/respiratory-illness-data/README.md

 Respiratory illness diagnoses are identified using disease-specific diagnosis codes for general respiratory complaints, such as cough, or illnesses, such as pneumonia.
 Details on diagnosis codes included for the broad respiratory illness measure can be found here: [CDC_Broad_Acute_Respiratory_.pdf](https://cdn.ymaws.com/www.cste.org/resource/resmgr/pdfs/CDC_Broad_Acute_Respiratory_.pdf).

 Diagnosis codes included for COVID-19, influenza, and RSV are outlined below.
-- COVID-19: J12.82 (pneumonia due to coronavirus disease 2019) and U07.1 (COVID-19)
+- **COVID-19**: J12.82 (pneumonia due to coronavirus disease 2019) and U07.1 (COVID-19)
-- Influenza: J09 (influenza due to certain identified influenza viruses), J10 (influenza due to other identified influenza viruses), and J11 (influenza due to unidentified influenza virus)
+- **Influenza**: J09 (influenza due to certain identified influenza viruses), J10 (influenza due to other identified influenza viruses), and J11 (influenza due to unidentified influenza virus)
-- RSV: B97.4 (respiratory syncytial virus as the cause of diseases classified elsewhere), J12.1 (respiratory syncytial virus pneumonia), J20.5 (acute bronchitis due to respiratory syncytial virus), and J21.0 (acute bronchiolitis due to respiratory syncytial virus)
+- **RSV**: B97.4 (respiratory syncytial virus as the cause of diseases classified elsewhere), J12.1 (respiratory syncytial virus pneumonia), J20.5 (acute bronchitis due to respiratory syncytial virus), and J21.0 (acute bronchiolitis due to respiratory syncytial virus)

 ## Respiratory panel results